Hannans

 AreaSearch analysis of employment trends sees Hannans performing better than 90% of local markets assessed across Australia

-The area offers limited local employment opportunities, as indicated by Census data.
-Between September 2024 and September 2025, employment levels increased by 1.1% and labour force by 1.2%, with unemployment remaining stable (AreaSearch analysis).
-National employment forecasts from May-25 suggest potential future demand within Hannans.
-Over five years, national employment is forecast to expand by 6.6%, and over ten years by 13.7%.
-Applying these projections to Hannans's employment mix indicates local employment should increase by 5.2% over five years and 11.8% over ten years.
+The area offers limited local employment opportunities as indicated by Census working population vs resident population count.
+Between September 2024 and September 2025, employment levels increased by 1.2%, labour force grew by 1.2%, with unemployment remaining essentially unchanged.
+This compares to Rest of WA where employment grew by 1.4%, labour force expanded by 1.2%, and unemployment fell by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hannans's employment mix indicates local employment should increase by 5.2% over five years and 11.8% over ten years, based on a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment